Xilinx/vmk180-trd/docs/source/docs/platform1/docs/introduction.md

 Introduction
 ------------

-The Multimedia TRD application design built on VMK180 Evaluation Kit provides a framework for building and customizing video platforms that consist of three pipeline stages:
+The VMK TRD application design built on VMK180 Evaluation Kit provides a framework for building and customizing video platforms that consist of three pipeline stages:

 * Capture pipeline
 * Accelerator/Processing pipeline